 “He’s in DC for a meeting of the Military Officers’ Association.
 He should be back for supper.”

 Retired General James Dempsey did return as expected, about a half-hour before dinner.
 Dorothy kicked Mark out of the kitchen, so he could chat with his father.
 She kissed her husband and ordered a glass of white wine for herself and her dessert chef.
-Katharine was whipping cream and watching the shortcake baking in the oven, while Emily was chopping vegetables and greens for a salad.
+Katherine was whipping cream and watching the shortcake baking in the oven, while Emily was chopping vegetables and greens for a salad.
 The conversation was light-hearted and relaxed.

 In spite of all the cookbooks earlier, dinner was simple: coq au vin, with braised brussels sprouts and sweet potatoes, followed by cheese, fruit and strawberry shortcake.
 Mark’s father uncorked a bottle of Malbec from Cahors, which he had brought back from his last tour on active duty.